silverstripe/cwp/docs/en/how-tos/caching.md

 This means the response is _tier 0_ (not cache-able).

+#### Asset caching defaults

 Furthermore, all CWP instances are configured to set the following header on anything that is NOT served by the framework.
 This includes all requests for theme files and any asset requests that are not served by the "silverstripe-secureassets" module.

 	Cache-Control: max-age=120, public

 These responses are effectively _tier 2_.
 Note the max-age value is currently 120 seconds, but could change in the future.
+CWP customers can’t actively clear CDN caches on Incapsula unless they purchase an optional Premium Managed Service plan.
+Due to this restriction, asset invalidation needs to take place via the URL, through so called “cache busters”.
+SilverStripe adds a GET parameter with the last file modification timestamp to each stylesheet and javascript file included through its [Requirements API](http://docs.silverstripe.org/en/3.1/developer_guides/templates/requirements/).
+If you are referencing files in other ways, please take care to add your own “cache busters”, e.g. through a Grunt build task modifying the including SilverStripe template.

 #### Tier 1 on dynamic content

-The easiest way increase the tier on your dynamic responses is to use the [silverstripe-controllerpolicy](https://github.com/silverstripe-labs/silverstripe-controllerpolicy) module.
+The easiest way increase the tier on your dynamic responses is to use the [controllerpolicy](https://github.com/silverstripe-labs/silverstripe-controllerpolicy) module.
 You will then be able to customise the response headers per `Controller` without the need to modify the PHP code.

 If an agreement with the business owner can be reached as to the cache duration, the following policy is generally safe.
-Some specific controllers may need tweaks however - for example multi-form requires overriding with `NoopPolicy`.
+Some specific controllers may need tweaks however - for example the "userforms" module requires caching to be disabled through a `NoopPolicy` because it generates a unique form submission token for each visitor.
 See the module's README for more information.

 ```
 Injector: